mhanberg/blog/_posts/2018-11-08-conducting-good-retrospectives.md

 Sometimes you run into an action item that isn't a specific task, but possibly a general change in behavior that is meant to be actioned by the whole team.
 In this case, the real action item would be bearing the responsibility of shepherding the adoption of this new behavior for a couple weeks.

 Leaving the meeting with a list of action items ensures that the tasks you spent an hour finding, **actually get done**.

+#### Trust

+Building trust will take some time, but it is the keystone to having productive retrospectives and becoming a great team.

+People thrive when working in an environment where everyone has mutual respect and the freedom to speak their mind or take risks.
+Google conducted a study, [Project Aristotle](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html), on hundreds of teams and determined that **Psychological Safety** is the most [important dynamic of a successful team](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/).

+The leader of the study, Julia Rozovksy, said:

+>Individuals on teams with higher psychological safety are less likely to leave Google, they’re more likely to harness the power of diverse ideas from their teammates, they bring in more revenue, and they’re rated as effective twice as often by executives.

 ## Case Study